 We intend to retain future earnings, if any, for future operations, expansion and debt repayment and there are no current plans to pay any cash dividends for the foreseeable future.
 The declaration, amount and payment of any future dividends on shares of our Class A Common Stock will be at the sole discretion of our Board.
 Our Board may take into account general and economic conditions, our financial condition and results of operations, our available cash and current and anticipated cash needs, capital requirements, contractual, legal, tax, and regulatory restrictions, implications on the payment of dividends by us to our stockholders or by our subsidiaries to us and such other factors as our Board may deem relevant.
 In addition, our ability to pay dividends is limited by covenants of our existing and outstanding indebtedness and may be limited by covenants of any future indebtedness we incur.
-As a result, holders of our Class A Common Stock may not receive any return on an investment in our Class A Common Stock unless such holder sells the Class A Common Stock for a price greater than that which such holder paid for it.
+Our outstanding Series A Preferred Stock also has a preferential dividend if dividends are declared by our board of directors.
+As a result of our current circumstances, holders of our Class A Common Stock may not receive any return on an investment in our Class A Common Stock unless such holder sells the Class A Common Stock for a price greater than that which such holder paid for it.

-The Series A Preferred Stock contains rights, preferences and privileges that may limit our business flexibility or reduce the value of our Class A Common Stock.
+The Series A Preferred Stock and Series A' Preferred Stock contains rights, preferences and privileges that may limit our business flexibility or reduce the value of our Class A Common Stock.

-In connection with any sale or liquidation of Grove, holders of our Series A Convertible Preferred Stock ("Series A Preferred Stock") are entitled to receive the greater of (i) an aggregate of \$10 million plus declared but unpaid dividends, if any, and (ii) the amount they would have received had the converted their Series A Preferred Stock into Class A Common Stock prior and in preference to any distributions to holders of Class A Common Stock, which may limit the value of you stock in any such transaction.
-In addition, for so long as at least 50% of the shares of Series A Preferred Stock remain outstanding, we may not, without first obtaining the approval of the holders of at least a majority of the Series A Preferred Stock take certain actions including amending our certificate of incorporation or bylaws in a manner that adversely affects the Series A Preferred Stock, increasing or decreasing the authorized number of shares of Series A Preferred Stock or issuing stock that sis senior to the Series A Preferred Stock, which may limit our flexibility to raise additional equity capital or take other corporate actions.
-There is no guarantee that the holders of Series A Preferred Stock would approve any such restricted action, even where such an action would be in the best interests of our stockholders.
+In connection with any sale or liquidation of Grove, holders of our Series A Preferred Stock and Series A' Preferred Stock (collectively, "Preferred Stock") are entitled to receive the greater of (i) an aggregate of \$25 million plus declared but unpaid dividends, if any, and (ii) the amount they would have received had the converted their Preferred Stock into Class A Common Stock prior and in preference to any distributions to holders of Class A Common Stock, which may limit the value of Class A Common Stock in any such transaction.
+In addition, for so long as at least 50% of the shares of Preferred Stock remain outstanding, we may not, without first obtaining the approval of the holders of at least a majority of the Preferred Stock take certain actions including amending our certificate of incorporation or bylaws in a manner that adversely affects the Preferred Stock, increasing or decreasing the authorized number of shares of Preferred Stock or issuing stock that is senior to the Preferred Stock, which may limit our flexibility to raise additional equity capital or take other corporate actions.
+There is no guarantee that the holders of Preferred Stock would approve any such restricted action, even where such an action would be in the best interests of our stockholders.
 Any failure to obtain such approval could harm our business and result in a decrease in value of our Class A Common Stock.
-In addition, the Series A Preferred Stock are convertible into our Class A common stock at the option of the holders thereof.
-Accordingly, any conversion of convertible preferred stock would dilute the ownership of our holders of our Class A Common Stock.
-The potential dilutive effect of the conversion of shares of Series A Preferred Stock may also adversely affect our ability to obtain additional financing on favorable terms or at all.
+In addition, the Preferred Stock is convertible into our Class A common Stock at the option of the holders thereof.
+Accordingly, any conversion of Preferred Stock would dilute the ownership of our holders of our Class A Common Stock.
+The potential dilutive effect of the conversion of shares of Preferred Stock may also adversely affect our ability to obtain additional financing on favorable terms or at all.